forge42dev/Remix-Dev-Tools/README.md

 React Router Devtools was inspired by the React Router v7 and aims to enhance the development experience for React Router v7+ users.

-Feel free to explore React Router Devtools, and we hope it significantly improves your Remix development process.
+Feel free to explore React Router Devtools, and we hope it significantly improves your React Router development process.
 If you encounter any issues or have suggestions for enhancements, please don't hesitate to open an issue on our GitHub repository.
 Happy Remixing!

 ## Thanks